Salt Wind resistant plants for sale

 the leaves die off at the base so it forms a tree trunk and will get to a height of 3-4 m.

-tree with large hand shaped leaves and a fury trunk, its only fault is that it is
+large hand shaped leaves and a fury trunk, its only fault is that

-slow growing so the sooner you plant one the better. £6 to £45.00 each depending on pot
+it is slow growing so the sooner you plant one the better.
+We have

 apart from its culinary uses, this is a very tough